Your PBS Station THIRTEEN has shown you the world, enlightened you about history, engaged you in science and the diversity of human experience.

 9. Technology and Innovation

 THIRTEEN strives to make sure our content can reach you anywhere, on whatever device.
-We have recently expanded our Thirteen Explore app to Apple TV, Roku and android.
+You can watch our content on our site and on Apple TV, Roku, Fire TV, and mobile devices with our Thirteen Explore app.

 WNET Education partnered with Expeditions, Google’s field-trip simulation system, to provide schools with